bcgov/ols-geocoder/address-data-pipeline.md

 ![image](https://user-images.githubusercontent.com/11318574/119048628-58144380-b974-11eb-9913-f973ae75a52d.png)

 <a name=address-range></a>
-### Heart of Integration: Address Range Generation
+### Into the Heart of Integrate: Address Range Generation
 Address ranges are derived from the minimum and maximum civic numbers assigned to each block face.
 Here's a hypothetical example of civic numbers assigned to three consecutive blocks:

 Block 1|Block 2|Block 3|